 Are you interested in international issues, politics of diversity and the challenges of foreign reporting?
 Do you study Journalism or Communication?
-Then the following module is something you have to experience!
+Then the following program from September to December 2018 is something you have to experience!

-The 15 ECTS Foreign Reporting module is both a theoretical and practical module aimed at providing Journalism and/or Communication students with the conceptual framework and the practical skills needed to work as a foreign reporter on assignment.
-The module emphasizes international journalism, multiculturalism and ethnicity.
-The module consists of the three courses listed below.
+The 15 ECTS Foreign Reporting program is both a theoretical and practical program aimed at providing Journalism and/or Communication students with the conceptual framework and the practical skills needed to work as a foreign reporter on assignment.
+The courses emphasize international journalism, multiculturalism and ethnicity.
+The program is taught by experts in the field and it includes a working assignment abroad.
+The program consists of the three courses listed below.

 Foreign Reporting as a minor (25-30 ECTS) consists of the courses mentioned below.
 In addition, courses can be added to the minor up to a total of 30 ECTS.
+The minor gives the student insights into working as a foreign reporter with the added knowledge on how to apply this expertise in a changing media landscape.
 A list of the optional courses can be found here.

 Exchange students staying the whole autumn term can choose additional classes up to 30 ECTS even if they do not take part in the minor.